arch-simulator-sig/chisel-env/README.md

-# Zhoushan Core
+# nanshan Core

 Open Source Chip Project by University (OSCPU)

-Zhoushan is a 2-way superscalar out-of-order core, compatible with RV64I ISA.
+nanshan is a 2-way superscalar out-of-order core, compatible with RV64I ISA.

 Main developer: Li Shi (SJTU/CMU ECE)

-## Zhoushan in 2022
+## nanshan in 2022

 I plan to relaunch this project in 2022 summer or fall, and the future works include